BrunoLevy/learn-fpga/FemtoRV/TUTORIALS/litex.md

 - determine FPGA variant: one of LFE5U-12F, LFE5U-25F, LFE5U-45F or LFE5U-85F
 - determine SDRAM chip (see image): one of MT48LC16M16, AS4C32M16 or AS4C16M16

+_Note: there exists variants of the ULX3S equipped with a IS42S16160G SDRAM chip.
+For this one, use `--sdram-module MT48LC16M16` (thank you @darkstar007)._

 - plug the board
 - synthethize and load design (in the command, replace FPGA variant and SDRAM chip with your own):
 ```